hamouda-bagh/Quant-Fin-Basics/README.md

 ### Chapter 6 Multivariate Itô Calculus

+Here, I worked on generalized Itô's formula to functions of several Brownian motions wich unleaches the full power of Itô calculus.
+Then an exciting problem called the Dirichlet problem is solved using two important applications of multivariate calculus (the recurrence and transience of Brownian motions in d-dimensions).
+This can be seen as a generalization of the gambler's ruin problem to higher dimensions.

 ### Chapter 7 Itô Processes and Stochastic Differential Equations

 ### Chapter 8 The Markov Property